elasticio/elasticio.github.io/content/_components/lookup-table/index.md

 ### Known Limitations

--   the CSV has a max size of 5kB
+- the CSV has a max size of 5kB.
--   the CSV must be able to be parsed as a rectangle
+- the CSV must be able to be parsed as a rectangle.
--   the CSV must not contain any duplicates in column values
+- the CSV must not contain any duplicates in column values.
+- the CSV must not contain text as **number values**.

+Example:

+{% include img.html max-width="100%" url="img/lookup-table-text-content.png" title="Lookup table text content" %}